-the share or debenture or a unit in the share or debenture; or exempt body has the meaning given by section 66A.
+the share or debenture or a unit in the share or debenture; or exempt body corporate of a State or Territory has the meaning given by section 66A.

 (b) an interest in a managed investment scheme constituted by a right to participate in a retirement village scheme.